 The cooling off period is a 14-day window after initiating a switch where you can cancel without penalty.
 This right ensures you make decisions without pressure.
 If you change your mind during this period, simply contact your new supplier to halt the process.

-Switching energy suppliers in the UK is a straightforward process, designed to ensure no interruption in your energy supply.
+An energy switch in the UK is a straightforward process, designed to ensure no interruption in your energy supply.
 The physical supply of electricity and gas to your home remains unchanged.
-The only difference is the company billing you.
 This means there's no risk of losing power during the switch.

 Exit fees can apply if you leave a fixed tariff before its end date.
 Not all tariffs have these fees, and they vary by supplier.
-It's crucial to check your current energy plan's terms for any exit fees.
+Check your current energy plan's terms for any exit fees.
 Sometimes, the savings from a new tariff outweigh these fees.
-Remember, if your fixed tariff has less than 49 days left, suppliers can’t charge exit fees.
+If your fixed tariff has less than 49 days left, suppliers can’t charge exit fees.

 As a renter, you have the right to switch energy suppliers if you're responsible for paying the energy bills directly.
 However, if your landlord pays the bills and includes the cost in your rent, they have the control over choosing the supplier.
 It's always a good practice to inform your landlord of your intention to switch, maintaining a good relationship.